Synthetify/synthetify-protocol/docs/docs/solana.md

 slug: /solana
 ---

 Solana is an open source blockchain project.
 Its architecture is based on Proof of History.
-The main assumption of its architecture is to prove existance of combination software algorithms set and blockchain implementation which removes software as a performance bottleneck.
+The main assumption of its architecture is to prove existence of combination software algorithms set and blockchain implementation which removes software as a performance bottleneck.

 Solana has a mechanism for time synchronization.
 All nodes elect the one node leader, which provides universal source of time for all of them in a decentralized network, which means that transactions need less time to be verified.